 Tales of Hartwell House is a series of fictional short stories by John W. Pritchett about an eclectic family in rural Northern Virginia during the mid-twentieth century.
 The primary characters are Jerry, the proprietor of the estate, and his dependable butler, James.

-Characters
+Primary Characters

 • James Biddlecomb, the dependable butler, chauffer, golf caddie, and vegetable gardener.